One in a million

-Publishing in the December 26, 2017, online issue of the journal Immunity, researchers at the La Jolla Institute for Allergy and Immunology (LJI) now show that despite their low frequency these B cell precursors can be successfully primed to prevail over their B cell competitors under the right conditions.
+Publishing in the December 26, 2017, online issue of the journal Immunity, researchers at the La Jolla Institute for Immunology (LJI) now show that despite their low frequency these B cell precursors can be successfully primed to prevail over their B cell competitors under the right conditions.

 “We had shown in an earlier study that we can find these B cells in most humans but at a very low cell frequency, about one in a million.
 What we didn’t know was whether that was enough cells to elicit an effective immune response,” says senior author Shane Crotty, Ph.D., a professor in LJI’s Division of Vaccine Discovery.
 “We had the numbers, but we didn’t know what they actually meant.”
 By providing an answer, the current study closes the knowledge gap about competition between different immune responses and establishes defined benchmarks vaccine candidates should be compared against for consideration before they are put into clinical trials.